luotianze666/luotianze666.github.io/_pages/about.md

 My research interests lie in high-quality and efficient Generative Models across various modalities, including image, video, audio, speech, and language.

 My research experience encompasses an independent project in speech and audio synthesis.
-I have been fortunate to collaborate with Prof. Chuang Gan on speech language models and video-to-audio generation, with Prof. Zhuang Liu on image generative models.
+I have collaborated with Prof. Chuang Gan on speech language models and video-to-audio generation, with Prof. Zhuang Liu on image generative models.

 ---